jonaswaller/leo-collab/tentative-gameplan.md

-Live (active=true, closed=false, but game started): cancel all orders for this market Closed (closed=true): stop trading, wait for resolution Resolved (check via CLOB API): redeem winning shares via POST /redeem or similar PHASE 6: Auto-Redemption (Day 8) 14.
+Live (active=true, closed=false, but game started): cancel all orders for this market Closed (closed=true): stop trading, wait for resolution Resolved (check via CLOB API): redeem winning shares via POST /redeem or similar

+NOTES:

+- For market making, and someone fills half the order, we want to leave it up until it's all filled if it's still at a good price.
+- By "all filled", I mean (Kelly Sizing - Current Shares)
+- If it's at a bad price, then obviously take it down

+TO-DO

+- MAKE A GROUND TRUTH "RULES" file with all our "RULES" like the statement above and the existing maker-management stuff

+### PHASE 6: Auto-Redemption (Day 8) 14.
 Resolution Monitor

 Periodically check resolved markets (maybe every 5 minutes) For each resolved market where you have shares: